mposolda/keycloak-freeipa-docker/README.md

 docker build -t keycloak-freeipa-server .
 ```

-So if you followed this and build the image by yourself, replace image name `mposolda/keycloak-freeipa-server` with your name `keycloak-freeipa-server` in later steps.
+So if you followed this and build the image by yourself, replace image name `mposolda/keycloak-freeipa-server:1.7.0.CR1` with your name `keycloak-freeipa-server` in later steps.

 Running docker image
 --------------------

 **1)** Install docker on your laptop if you not already have it.
-Then run docker image `mposolda/keycloak-freeipa-server`.
-You need to expose kerberos ports and also HTTP port of Keycloak server.
-It's also good to expose LDAP server port (so you can connect remotely to LDAP) and Keycloak debugger port (if you want remote Keycloak debugging from your IDE).
+Then run docker image `mposolda/keycloak-freeipa-server:1.7.0.CR1`.
+You need to expose kerberos ports
+and also HTTP port of Keycloak server.
+It's also good to expose LDAP server port (so you can connect remotely to LDAP) and Keycloak debugger port (if you want remote Keycloak debugging
+from your IDE).

+Also you can add some stuff to directory `/tmp/ipa-data` if you want.
+See [https://github.com/adelton/docker-freeipa/blob/fedora-20/README](https://github.com/adelton/docker-freeipa/blob/fedora-20/README) for details.

 More lines are just for easier readability, but whole command should be single line:

 ```
-docker run --name keycloak-freeipa-server-container -ti -h ipa.example.test -e PASSWORD=SomePassword123 -p 20088:88 -p 20088:88/udp -p 29080:9080
+docker run --name keycloak-freeipa-server-container -ti -h ipa.example.test -e PASSWORD=Secret123 -v /tmp/ipa-data:/data -p 20088:88 -p 20088:88/udp -p 29080:9080
--p 20389:389 -p 28787:8787 mposolda/keycloak-freeipa-server
+-p 20389:389 -p 28787:8787 mposolda/keycloak-freeipa-server:1.7.0.CR1
 ```

 **2)** You will need to access keycloak via `ipa.example.test` server as this matches to HTTP service kerberos principal.
 In linux you can just put this line to `/etc/hosts` file (on your machine, not docker container):